Why this Covid-19 surge is 'unprecedented in this pandemic' - KTVZ

 “All APS staff are required to report to their work location Monday, Jan.
 3, for mandatory COVID-19 surveillance testing, unless they are ill.
 The data collected from staff testing will be used for future planning.”

-APS said the goal is to allow students and staff to be tested and to isolate and quarantine as needed, according to CDC and health department’s guidelines.
+APS said the goal is to allow students and staff to be tested and to isolate and quarantine as needed, according to CDC and health department guidelines.

-Four other nearby school districts — in Fulton County, DeKalb County, Rockdale County and Clayton County — all announced temporary remote learning following the holiday break.
+Four other nearby school districts — in Fulton County, DeKalb County, Rockdale County and Clayton County — announced they would have temporary remote learning following the holiday break.

 ‘Omicron is truly everywhere’